MicroServices-ServiceMesh/BookInfo-ui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## KeyCloak setting

+Set the X-Frame-Options as 'ALLOW-FROM http://10.0.0.15:4200/*' Set the Content-Security-Policy as 'frame-ancestors 'self' http://localhost:9080 http://localhost:4200 localhost;'